SCCAF/sccaf/README.md

 The main method of SCCAF can be applied directly to an [anndata](https://anndata.readthedocs.io/en/stable/) (AnnData is the main data format used by [Scanpy](https://scanpy.readthedocs.io/en/stable/)) object in Python.

-* Before applying SCCAF, please make sure the doublets have been excluded and the batch effect has been effectively regressed. *
+**Before applying SCCAF, please make sure the doublets have been excluded and the batch effect has been effectively regressed.**

 ## Assessment of the quality of a clustering

-Given a clustering stored in an anndata object `ad` under the key 'louvain', we would like to understand the quality (discrimination between clusters) with SCCAF:
+Given a clustering stored in an anndata object `ad` under the key `louvain`, we would like to understand the quality (discrimination between clusters) with SCCAF:

 ```python
 from SCCAF import SCCAF_assessment, plot_roc